mar10/wsgidav/docs/source/faq.rst

 **Which web servers are supported?**
     WsgiDAV comes with a standalone server, to run out of the box.
-    There is also built-in support for CherryPy, Paste, and wsgiref servers, as long as these packages are installed.
+    There is also built-in support for cheroot, ext-wsgiutils, gevent, gunicorn, paste, uvicorn, and wsgiref.
-    (Fast)CGI should be possible using `flup <http://trac.saddi.com/flup>`_.

-    Basically, it runs with all WSGI servers.
-Currently we tested with Pylons, CherryPy, Paste server.

     See :doc:`run-configure` for details.

 **Which configuration do you recommend?**
-    Currently CherryPy seems to be very robust.
+    Currently Cherroot seems to be very robust.
 Also installing lxml is recommended.

-    But since WsgiDAV is pretty new, please provide feedback on your experience.
+    But since servers are improved over time, please provide feedback on your experience.

 **Which WebDAV clients are supported?**
     Basically all WebDAV clients on all platforms, though some of them show odd